wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 **MSS**

-1. User requests to set a specified time range's budget to a specified amount.
+1. User requests to set a specified time range's budget(daily, monthly, yearly) to a specified amount.
 2. Wiagi sets the budget.
 3. Wiagi displays a message to the user that the budget has been updated.